taguhoiya/mansion_watch_scraper/README.md

 - Tests are configured to use function-scoped event loops for better isolation
 - All tests run successfully in both local and Docker environments
 - Current test coverage is approximately 66%
+- Minimum required test coverage is set to 50% (CI will fail if coverage drops below this threshold)
 - Warnings are suppressed in Docker test runs using Python's `-W ignore` flag
 - A custom fixture in conftest.py handles asyncio event loop cleanup properly
 - All fixtures have proper type annotations and descriptive docstrings